- Primary publisher

 Kate De Goldi was a convenor for the Wellington Children's Book Association from 1998–2001 and a presenter for Bookenz on TVNZ in 1999 and 2000.

 She was a tutor for the Fiona Kidman Creative Writing Summer School in 2000, and established and tutored in the Children's Writing Workshop ran by the International Institute of Modern Letters at Victoria University of Wellington fro2000-2006.

-De Goldi became a member of the New Zealand Book Council’s Advisory Committee in 2000, and the Writers and Readers Committee for the NZ Arts Festival, now the New Zealand Festival, in 2001, roles which she has continued to hold.
+De Goldi became a member of the New Zealand Book Council’s Advisory Committee in 2000, and the Writers and Readers Committee for the NZ Arts Festival, now the New Zealand Festival, in 2001.

 De Goldi was involved in the Friends of the Dorothy Neal White Collection Committee from 2002–2006, and the Wellington Writers' Walk Committee from 2003–2005.
 She was a member of the Arts Board for Creative New Zealand from 2006–2008 and has been on the Bougainville Library Trust Board since 2009.